cedwies/Hammerzon/README.md

-# Software Project 2022 Group 01: Craftsman Portal
+# Software Project 2022 Craftsman Portal

 ## Quick Setup
 To create the Docker container and start the application: